ms2206/GenomeVarAPI/README.md

 <h3>Adding VCF files</h3>
-Any VCF files placed in the <code>./data.raw</code> directory will be parsed by the tool upon initalization.
+Any VCF files placed in the <code>./data.raw</code> directory will be parsed by the tool upon initialization.
 The current release supports parsing VCF files annotated using SnpEff legacy 'EFF' format.
-The 'ANN' is not yet supported but will be made avaliable in a future release.
+The 'ANN' is not yet supported but will be made available in a future release.
 Considering gene annotations, the tool is limited to extracting gene names for 'mRNA' labeled genes, a future release will expand on these capabilities. <br><em>Note: if your annotations do not follow this format the tool should still complete but their annotations and gene names will not be entered into the database</em><br><br>